 Nothing is more unpleasant but especially worrying than driving a car and it starts vibrating for no apparent reason.
-It is, therefore, better to find the origin of this symptom and to fix it as quickly as possible to prevent any further potential damage or, even worse, a car accident.
+Therefore, it is better to find the origin of this symptom.
+You want to fix it as quickly as possible to prevent any further potential damage or, even worse, a car accident.
 Let’s see what are the most common causes and solutions in case of a car vibration under acceleration.

 First things first: locate the problem

-First of all, you will have to try your best at isolating the probable cause of the problem while trying to detect if it’s rather coming from the engine, the powertrain, the suspension, the direction system or the wheels.
-Most vibration problems at high speed are related to the wheels in some way while vibrations happening under acceleration are usually related to the engine or powertrain.
+First of all, you will have to try your best at isolating the probable cause of the problem while trying to detect if it’s rather coming from the engine, the powertrain, the suspension, the direction system, or the wheels.
+Most vibration problems at high speed are related to the wheels in some way.
+Vibrations happening under acceleration are usually related to the engine or powertrain.

-To help you with that, first try to notice if the vibrations are related to accelerating or braking, if it happens when it’s cold outside or not and if it’s a frequent occurrence when changing gears or not.
+To help you with that, first, try to notice if the vibrations are related to accelerating or braking.
+Is it happening when it’s cold outside or not?
+Is it a frequent occurrence when changing gears?
 Have you hit a pothole recently?
 Are your tires excessively worn out?
 All these hints will help you find where the problem is originating from and allow you to bring your investigation a little further.

-If you notice vibrations when a gear is engaged, if it disappears when the clutch is depressed or when you put the transmission in neutral, you’ll need to focus primarily on the transmission components next and so on.
+If you notice vibrations when a gear is engaged, if it disappears when the clutch is depressed, or when you put the transmission in neutral, you’ll need to focus primarily on the transmission components next.
 Vibration problems related to the engine will usually vibrate according to the vehicle’s rpm.
 Make sure you don’t mix up rpm and speed though.
 If the vibration reacts linearly and according to the speed of the vehicle instead of the rpm, the problem has probably more to do with the wheels or anything connected to it.

 Most common causes of vibration under acceleration